Published

 What should your code include?

 It may be an uncomfortable truth, but many times a code of conduct is sent out to employees during onboarding, annually during a campaign, and then stored within the depths of the intranet.
-Not only that, but it’s usually a static PDF that may be out of date and/or unengaging.
+Often, it’s a static, outdated and unengaging PDF document.

 So, now that we’ve covered the common ways a code of conduct can underperform, it’s time to talk about ways your code can engage employees and be the valuable resource it’s meant to be.